Flávio Caça-Rato

-Personal drama
+Personal life

 When Caça Rato was 8, his father came home drunk and tried to hang him.
 When he was almost being hanged his uncle saved him.

 Caça-Rato was also shot twice on 21 August 2010 in the town of Campinas, São Paulo.
 The incident took place during a party after a Guarani match — the team he played for at the time.
 Flavio got caught in an argument with two men, and one of them pulled a gun and shot him in the right leg and on the back.
 After staying in a hospital, Flavio was medicated and discharged.
 He started playing football again after a month.